fboerncke/voice-ql/README.md

 ### Example Dialog

 So what can the user do then when using such a voice app?
-The following example dialog shows what is possible right now:
+The following example dialog shows what is possible right now.

+Please note that depending on the final platform some examples may return different results.
+If you have a decision which platform you plan to support you will likely need to finetune your prototype to find the results you expect:

 #### Support and guidance the user when information is missing